How do I get ING's additional Savings Maximiser variable rate?

 What is Refer a Friend?

-If the code isn't entered during the application we won't be able to match it with your application and you wouldn't receive the bonus.
+If the code isn't entered during the application we won't be able to match it with your application.
+While you wouldn't receive the bonus, you may be targeted with your own promotional code so you can refer friends and family.
+We also run different promotions from time to time so you may be eligible for another promotion in the future.

 How do I close my account?